 Tuesday’s vote – which followed a second, modestly attended public hearing – does not mean the draft isn’t subject to further change.
 Prior to enacting the ordinance, the council must hold its own public hearings, and is able to send the draft back for revisions.

-“Just another step (along) the way,” said Vice Chairwoman Margaret Wilson, who ran the meeting because Chairman Charles Frizzle was absent.
+“Just another step (along) the way,” said Vice Chairwoman Margaret Wilson, who ran the meeting because Chairman Charles Frizzle lost his voice from a cold.

 Board members Richard Vissar and Jeremy Evans were also absent from Tuesday’s vote.